kshill/azure-pipeline-nd082/README.md

 # Overview

-This project uses Azure CI/CD pipeline that builds, tests, and operationalizes an ML Flask App that makes predictions.
+This project will demonstrate the use of an Azure CI/CD pipeline to build, test, and operationalize an ML API that makes housing price predictions in Boston based on a set of criteria.
+The API is built using Python utilizing the Flask web framework.
+The project utilizes Azure Web Apps to host the ML price predictions API, Github Actions for continuous integration (CI) and Azure Pipelines for continuous delivery (CD).

 ## Project Plan